buildpacks/spec/buildpack.md

 The lifecycle program uses buildpacks to build software artifacts from source code and pack the result into an OCI image.

-This is accomplished in four phases:
+This is accomplished in four required phases, and one optional phase:

 1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
-2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
+1. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
-3. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
+1. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
+1. **Extend,** (optional) where privileged buildpacks generate OCI layers that will be made available at runtime.
-4. **Export,** where the remote layers are replaced by the generated layers.
+1. **Export,** where the remote layers are replaced by the generated layers.

 The `ENTRYPOINT` of the OCI image contains logic implemented by the lifecycle that executes during the **Launch** phase.